wtaonlinenew

 In the unlikely event of a traveler experiencing this combination of symptoms they should seek medical attention and ensure that information about their recent travel is passed on to the health care staff.
 Any traveler who develops these symptoms is advised not to undertake further travel until they have recovered.

-AIRLINES: Should a passenger or crewmember who meets the criteria above travel on a flight, the aircraft should alert the destination airport.
+AIRLINES: Should a passenger or crew member who meets the criteria above travel on a flight, the aircraft should alert the destination airport.
 On arrival the sick passenger should be referred to airport health authorities for assessment and management.
 The aircraft passengers and crew should be informed of the person’s status as a suspect case of SARS.
 The passengers and crew should provide all contact details for the subsequent 14 days to the airport health authorities.
 There are currently no indications to restrict the onward travel of healthy passengers, but all passengers and crew should be advised to seek medical attention if they develop the symptoms highlighted above.
 There is currently no indication to provide passengers and crew with any medication or investigation unless they become ill.

 In the absence of specific information regarding the nature of the organism causing this illness, specific measures to be applied to the aircraft cannot be recommended.
 As a general precaution the aircraft may be disinfected in the manner described in the WHO Guide to Hygiene and Sanitation in Aviation.